microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 });
 ```

-Go to the **Actions** tab and you should see a new workflow called `CodeQL` running.
+Go back to the **Actions** tab and you should see a new workflow called `CodeQL` running.
 This workflow is responsible for scanning the code and raising alerts.

 At the end of the execution of this workflow, you will see a new alert raised inside the **Security** panel of your repository, in the **code scanning** section.